NLeSC/collab-demos/demos/emetabolomics/README.md

 # Technologically interesting aspects

-- The link between back-end algorithm and front-end interface is completely based on an sqlite database file containing all the results
+- The link between back-end algorithm and front-end interface is completely based on an sqlite database file containing all the results.
 - Both the computational algorithm and the webinterface are able to deal with nested multilevel mass spectrometry data.
 Hierarchical trees of fragments are linked to trees of substructures of candidate molecules.
-- Both the computational algorithm and the webinterface deal with many to many relationships: candidates may match to multiple precursor ions and precursor ion may match to multiple candidates
+- Both the computational algorithm and the webinterface deal with many to many relationships: candidates may match to multiple precursor ions and precursor ion may match to multiple candidates.
-- The user friendly and interactive interface allows to browse through this complex data with many relationships
+- The user friendly and interactive interface allows to browse through this complex data with many relationships.

 # Scientifically interesting aspects

-- MAGMa combines metabolite prediction with automatic screening in/annotation of LC-MSn metabolomics datasets
+- MAGMa combines metabolite prediction with automatic screening in/annotation of LC-MSn metabolomics datasets.
-- It allows mass spectrometry experts to interpret unknown molecules which helps to gain more biological insight from complex samples than otherwise would be possible
+- It allows mass spectrometry experts to interpret unknown molecules which helps to gain more biological insight from complex samples than otherwise would be possible.
 - MAGMa performed very well in the Critical Assessment of Small Molecule Identification (CASMI) contest.
-It was announced best automatic method in CASMI 2013 and winner of category 1 in CASMI 2014
+It was announced best automatic method in [CASMI 2013](http://dx.doi.org/10.5702/massspectrometry.S0039) and winner of category 1 in [CASMI 2014](http://www.casmi-contest.org/2014/results.shtml)

 # Further reading